 Love this article?
-Don't forget to check out our roundup of ten MORE cool factory tours.
+Don't forget to check out our roundup of ten additional cool factory tours.

 Jelly Belly Factory (pictured above) – Fairfield, California

-Find out how jelly beans in 50 different flavors are made at Jelly Belly — and why it takes 20 days to make just one bean.
+Find out how jelly beans in 50 different official flavors are made at Jelly Belly — and why it takes up to three weeks to make just one bean.
 A stop here is full of jelly bean-theme activities, food, and art; Reader's Digest once called this "The Best Factory Tour in America."

 Cape Cod Potato Chip Factory – Hyannis, Massachusetts